Now Leaving Sunnydale

 Starts at the end of Becoming pt 2 (end of BtVS series 2).
 For HP the worlds cross in the summer between years 4 and 5.
 This may contain spoilers for events in BtVS series 1-3 and HP books 1-5.

 I will not be following the canon introduced in HP books 6 and 7 or in later BtVS series (although some characters, ideas and/or back story may be used).
-Pairing:
+Disclaimer:

 I do not own Buffy the Vampire Slayer.
-All characters, locations and events from this show belong to Joss, M.E. and Fox.
+All characters, locations and events from this show belong to Joss Whedon and Mutant Enemy Productions.

-I do not own the Harry Potter Septology.
+Neither do I own the Harry Potter Septology.
 The characters, locations and events from these stories belong to J.K.Rowling and Bloomsbury publishers.

 On occasion I may use J.K.Rowling’s words from the books.
 These are entirely her own (and borrowed to prevent my fruitlessly rewriting them).